perladvent/perldotcom/content/article/perl-and-cgi.md

 </html>
 ```

 And click submit.
-We are now using the "POST" method, where we receive the content length, which we then use to know how many bytes we are to pull from STDOUT, and then parse.

-Or, again, use CGI.
-The module handles this and places the results in `$cgi->param`, just like with "GET".
-Only, with "POST" the size of input can be much larger.
+The browser will send an HTTP "POST" request, with the form input as key value pairs in the request body.
+CGI handles this and places the data in `$cgi->param`, just like with "GET".
+Only, with "POST" the size of input can be much larger (URL's are generally limited to 2048 bytes by browsers).

 ## Generating HTML